Black-billed mountain toucan: Distribution and habitat

-A. n. spilorhynchus, from the Central Andes and western slope of the Eastern Andes of Colombia south through Ecuador on the eastern Andean slope into far northwestern Peru's Department of Piura.

 The black-billed mountain toucan inhabits a variety of landscapes including cloudforest, subtropical to temperate montane forest, and more open areas such as croplands near forest and open sites with scattered trees.
 In elevation it mostly ranges between 1700 and 2700 m but occurs rarely down to 1200 m and has been found as high as 3245 m.

 Behavior

 Movement

 As far as is known, the black-billed mountain toucan is a year-round resident throughout its range.

 Feeding

 The black-billed mountain toucan mostly forages in the forest's canopy, in pairs or in small family groups.
 Its diet is known to include several kinds of fruit and some insects, but details are lacking.

 Breeding

 The black-billed mountain toucan's breeding season is from August to November in Venezuela.
 It is from March to August in Colombia, and in Ecuador is thought to be the same or earlier.
 Essentially nothing else is known about its breeding biology.